How Do We Measure Fertility?

 Participants Requirements

-• Able to follow a graduate-level course in demography, statistics, economics, sociology, or related quantitative fields.
+• Capable of following a graduate-level course in demography, statistics, economics, sociology, or related fields.

-• Motivation to learn demographic methods and data analysis.
+• Basic knowledge of demographic methods and data analysis.

 • Experience with statistical software (R preferred).

-• Laptop with the latest versions of R and R Studio installed
+• Laptop with R and R Studio installed.

 Key Features